-Aiming to develop highly energy-efficient building by means of form and construction, while comprising of 50% air, we settled on solving one of the problems at the time—lack of kindergartens in Zurich.
-This challenge was not seen as a limitation to design liberties as it lead to a new architectural quality of a kindergarten design that allows children to use the best of their childhood throughout all seasons
+Aiming to develop highly energy-efficient buildings by means of form and construction, while comprising 50% air, we settled on solving one of the problems at the time—the lack of kindergartens in Zurich.
+Kids’ City is a challenge that was not seen as a limitation to design liberties as it leads to a new architectural quality of a kindergarten design that allows children to use the best of their childhood throughout all seasons.

 Architects: Ajla Imamovic, Mia-Martina Hren

 The general concept of the kindergarten building revolves around the shared transparent atria which fuse with six individual units forming an enclosed kid’s city.
 Such space enhances the movement even when the weather is bad.
 However, it also gives a new form of life to the kindergarten during night hours, where different types of receptions might be held.
 The form of the project is generated by stacking units with a well known traditional shape of a house on the undulating terrain, respecting the topography and the natural palette.